BeeGFS Hive Index

 sysFileEventLogMask = flush,trunc,setattr,close,link-op,read

-Also admin can configure metadata server and enable the event stream, by specifying path for the UNIX socket.
+Also admin can configure metadata server and enable the event stream, by specifying a path for the UNIX socket.

 For example: